 Quick & compelling: Consulting in the corporate world

 I’ve been communications manager for BC Transit and editorial director for Century Communications Corporation in Vancouver.
 I’ve conceived, written, edited, and served as project manager for many publications from brochures and annual reports to employee booklets.
 (See Corporate for more details.)
-I enjoy working as a communications consultant with organizations that share my values of sustainability and conservation.
+I have worked as a communications consultant with organizations that share my values of sustainability and conservation.

 As owner of Sunshine Coast SoulCollage® and a Trained Facilitator in the SoulCollage® process, I also offer fun workshops of self-discovery.
 Find out more from my Sunshine Coast SoulCollage website.

 Since tapping out tales on my mother’s typewriter at age seven, I’ve wanted to share my words and ideas with an audience.
 I love the magic and power of stories well told.
 I love to help others hone their words and share their creative visions with others.